nats-io/nats-site/content/blog/jetstream-java-client-01-stream-create.md

 The maximum age of any message in the stream, expressed in nanoseconds.
 Messages older than this will be removed from the stream.
-The default is 0 which is unlimited, meaning the age of the message age is not considered when pruning the stream.
+The default is 0 which is unlimited, meaning the age of the message is not considered when pruning the stream.
-MaxAge is independent of the Discard and Retention policies (see below)
+MaxAge is independent of the Discard and Retention policies (see below).

 ### MaxMsgSize

-The maximum size of the data portion of a message that will be accepted by the Stream.
+The maximum size of the data portion of a message that will be accepted by the stream.
 Messages with data containing more bytes will be refused.

 ### MaxConsumers

-The maximum number of Consumers that can have interest / be active for a given Stream.
+The maximum number of Consumers that can have interest / be active for a given stream.
 The default is -1 for unlimited.
 If you attempt to create a consumer that would exceed this setting, it will be refused.